 One of the methods of evaluation on the assignments will be professionalism and writing quality.
-As software engineers communication of technical ideas is important.
+As software engineers' communication of technical ideas is important.
 Some sample questions:

 - In a short paragraph describe Modus Ponens and Modus Tollens. - Describe a non-computer science scenario where you use Modus Tollens - Describe a computer science scenario where you have used In a short paragraph describe Modus Ponens and Modus Ponens and provide pseudo-code for the example. - Using a language of your choice provide pseudo-code for an implementation of the extended Euclidean algorithm.
-Using that same language run an instance of your algorithm to find integers x,y such that x\266+126\y=14.
+Using that same language run an instance of your algorithm to find integers x,y such that x266+126y=14.

-Midterm 1 will be on October 12th in class.
+Midterm 1 will be on October 11th in class.
 It will tentatively contain the material on logic, proofs, sets and relations, and functions.

-Midterm 2 will be on November $16^{th}$ in class.
+Midterm 2 will be on November 15th in class.
 It will tentatively contain the material on mathematical induction, counting and modular arithmetic.

 There will be no make up exams.
-The weight of missed a single missed midterm will be moved to the final or the other midterm (which ever gives a higher mark).
+The weight of missed a single missed midterm will be moved to the final exam.
 If both midterms are missed the weight will be moved to the final exam.